multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-monitoring.md

 ## Interceptors
 The package provides a series of [Nestjs Interceptors](https://docs.nestjs.com/interceptors) which will automatically log and set the CPU and overall duration for each request in a prom histogram ready to be scrapped by Prometheus.

-`LoggingInterceptor` interceptor will set in a prometheus histogram the request execution time of each request using [performance profilers](#performance-profiler).
+`LoggingInterceptor` interceptor will set the execution time of each request in a Prometheus histogram using [performance profilers](#performance-profiler).

-`RequestCpuTimeInterceptor` interceptor will set in a prometheus histogram the request CPU execution time of each request using [cpu profiler](#cpu-profiler).
+`RequestCpuTimeInterceptor` interceptor will set the CPU execution time of each request in a Prometheus histogram using [cpu profiler](#cpu-profiler).

-*Both interceptors expect as an argument an instance of `metricsService` class.*
+*Both interceptors expect an instance of `metricsService` class as an argument.*

 ```typescript
 import { MetricsService, RequestCpuTimeInterceptor, LoggingInterceptor } from '@multiversx/sdk-nestjs-monitoring';